stanleykirsh/ebook-thumbnailer/README.md

 How to install manually:

 1) sudo pip install ebookmeta
-2) Put ebook.thumbnailer to /usr/share/thumbnailers
+2) Place the ebook-thumbnailer file in the /usr/share/thumbnailers directory.
-3) Put ebook-thumbnailer.py to /usr/bin
+Put ebook-thumbnailer.py in /usr/bin.

-Don't forget to enable 'show miniatures on all devices' in nautilus.
+Don't forget to enable "Show Miniatures on All Devices" in Nautilus.

+To work correctly with SAMBA drives, use the local path to which the SMB drive is mounted.
+For example: /mnt/nas.

 How to test: